"This time is still regular customers, much luckier than many other shops!"

 Besides the price, the restaurant owner said the taste of the food is what has kept customers coming back for decades.

 In addition, for the past 4 years, despite the price increase, the restaurant has not increased its prices.
-Each portion of Ky Dong chicken noodle soup still ranges from 55,000 - 100,000 VND depending on the dish.
-In particular, the restaurant owner believes that it is thanks to the delicious recipe for pho and chicken noodle soup that the restaurant still retains customers.
+Each portion of Ky Dong chicken noodle soup still ranges from 55,000 to 100,000 VND depending on the dish.
+In particular, the restaurant owner believes that it is thanks to the delicious pho and chicken noodle soup recipes that the restaurant still retains customers.

-“First, the general situation is difficult, second, it is the rainy season so sales are not as good as before.
-But many customers say that they are willing to walk in the rain from their homes to my restaurant to eat because they like it, because they love the taste of chicken vermicelli.
-That is the happiness of food traders like our family," the restaurant owner expressed.
+“Firstly, the general situation is difficult, secondly, it is the rainy season so sales are not as good as before.
+But many customers said that they were willing to walk in the rain from their homes to my restaurant to eat because they liked it, because they loved the taste of chicken vermicelli.
+That is the happiness of food traders like our family,” the restaurant owner expressed.

 Despite the large number of customers, the owner also said that the restaurant's business has not been as good as before.
-The restaurant said they would accept "a little less food" than before, as long as they can still serve customers and keep jobs for all the staff and assistants, that would be a great joy.
+The restaurant said they accept "a little less food" than before, as long as they can still serve customers and keep jobs for all the staff and assistants, that is more than enough.

 Representative of Ky Dong chicken noodle shop